dfki-ric/pytransform3d/doc/source/user_guide/uncertainty.rst

 are equiprobable ellipsoids (obtained with :func:`~pytransform3d.uncertainty.to_ellipsoid`).
 This is equivalent to showing the :math:`k\sigma, k \in \mathbb{R}` intervals of a 1D Gaussian distribution.
-However, for transformations are also interactions between rotation and translation components so that an ellipsoid is not an appropriate representation to visualize the distribution of transformations in 3D.
+However, for transformations there are also interactions between rotation and translation components so that an ellipsoid is not an appropriate representation to visualize the distribution of transformations in 3D.
 We have to project a 6D hyper-ellipsoid to 3D (for which we can use